luchev/suffix-automaton/README.md

-# uni-fast-algoriths
-Project for the course in Fast algorithms
+# Project for the course Fast algorithms

-Making a suffix automaton with minimum required memory
+Suffix automaton written in cpp, which allocates 500MB~ memory per 10 million character string